scottslowe/lowescott.github.io/_posts/2009-04-09-cloud-computing-interview-with-dave-malcom-cto-of-surgient.md

 ## The Interview

-**_blog.scottlowe.org (BSL): The term "cloud computing" is used in a variety of different ways to describe a variety of different things.
+**_Scott Lowe (SL): The term "cloud computing" is used in a variety of different ways to describe a variety of different things.
 How would you define cloud computing?_**

 Dave Malcolm (DM): I believe cloud computing is defined as a pool of abstracted, highly scalable, and managed computing infrastructure capable of running end customer applications and is billed or charged by consumption.
 Therefore I think it has five primary attributes: